 The pursuit of continuous learning does not stop with the students either.
 Sutton nurtures that mentality among its faculty as well and supports teachers with ongoing IB training.

 “Sutton is a vibrant growth center where we are constantly trying to grow our teachers professionally,” says seventh-grade teacher Billie Edwards-Rucker, who teaches individuals and societies.
 “It’s like we’re all in school together and we’re all growing to become better versions of ourselves.
 We make our students aware of when we are going to our different professional learning meetings because we want them to see that they’re not the only ones who are still learning.”

-Sutton is one of two new schools featured in “American Education: Images of Teachers and Students in Action,” an online gallery of nearly 500 original print-quality, royalty-free images of teachers and K–12 students engaged in the learning environments and teaching practices that foster deeper learning.
+Sutton is one of two new schools featured in EDUimages, an online gallery of more than 700 original print-quality, royalty-free images of teachers and K–12 students engaged in the learning environments and teaching practices that foster deeper learning.
 The collection includes about 200 new photos captured in the weeks immediately preceding the national school closures that resulted from the COVID-19 pandemic.
 The Alliance for Excellent Education (All4Ed) created the gallery with generous support from the William and Flora Hewlett Foundation to demonstrate to school leaders, teachers, parents, and students that deeper learning can succeed in schools of every type with students from all backgrounds.
 The gallery also includes images from UCLA Community School in Los Angeles, California; Capital City Public Charter School in Washington, DC; Skyline High School in Oakland, California; and MC2 STEM High School in Cleveland, Ohio.
-To see more photos from the collection, visit all4ed.org/images.
+To see more photos from the collection, visit https://images.all4ed.org/.

 Kristen Loschert is editorial director at All4Ed.